 - a.
 Difficult entry in the first set of the element: - i.
-Spread Eagles/Ina Bauer (using a minimum of six (6) wheels): it is not allowed to change the edge before starting rotation and the characteristics must be maintained until the entry of the first set; - ii. jump must be of minimum $\frac{1}{2}$ revolution (180°) maximum 1 revolution (360°): landing edge must be entry edge to the traveling; - iii.
+Spread Eagles/Ina Bauer (using a minimum of six (6) wheels): it is not allowed to change the edge before starting rotation and the characteristics must be maintained until the entry of the first set. - ii. jump must be of 1 revolution (360°): landing edge must be entry edge to the traveling. - iii.
 Choctaw: only Choctaws from forwards to backwards will be considered. it is not allowed to change the edge before starting rotation. - iv.
 Turns: rocker or counter: it is not allowed to change the edge before starting rotation. - b.
-Different feet: one set must be executed on the right foot and one set on the left foot. - c.
-Extra feature: third traveling set. - i.
-Must be of minimum three (3) rotations maximum four (4). - ii.
-Must be executed within the ten (10) seconds allowed. - iii.
-Before the third traveling a maximum of three (3) steps or turns in between can be performed. - iv.
-Features from Group 2 or Group 3 can be presented during the third set of traveling.
-One of these additional features may be included in the features to get the level.
+Different feet: one set must be executed on the right foot and one set on the left foot.
+If executing a third traveling set the change of foot can be between the second and third set.